A Manager’s Guide to Performance Review Comments

 This guide walks you through how to craft better performance review comments, ones that inspire development and make you a stronger leader.
 If you manage managers, share it with your team.
 You’ll be giving them one of the most powerful tools for building a culture of clarity, accountability, and growth.

-Write Better Performance Review Comments
+6. Performance Review Comments FAQs

 Both take practice.
 They require managers to listen carefully, communicate thoughtfully, and see the person behind the performance.
 When you master these two elements, your feedback is a catalyst for motivation and trust.